barrelstrength/sprout-docs/docs/forms/rendering-options.md

+---
+date: 2018-06-25
+description: Rendering options allow you to customize form and field output without having to override the templates.
+---

 # Rendering Options

 Rendering options allow you to customize form and field output without having to override the templates.
 Rendering options can be passed as a twig object to the `displayForm`, `displayTab` or `displayField` tags.